raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 ![BOOTSEL button](images/Pico-bootsel.png)

 Press the BOOTSEL button and hold it while you connect the other end of the micro USB cable to your computer.
-A Raspberry Pi is shown in the image below, but it applies to any computer.
+A Raspberry Pi is shown in the image below, but the same applies to any computer.

 ![USB cable plugged into a Raspberry Pi](images/Pico-Raspberry-Pi-4-Plug.png)